ruchikh/full-stack-developer-challenge/README.md

 ## How to complete this challenge
 * Fork this repo on GitHub
 * Complete the design and code as defined to the best of your abilities
-* Complete your work in your own github repo and send the results to us at devs@91paisa.com
+* Complete your work in your own github repo and send the results to us at devs@inkredo.in

 ## What are we looking for?
 What does this prove?
 * Assumptions you make given limited requirements